DeGraciaMathieu/Manager/README.md

 }
 ```

-With the `cached` property you will only create one instance of `MonologDriver`
+With the `singleton` property you will only create one instance of `MonologDriver`

 ```php
 $loggerManager = new LoggerManager();